MARE proposes an immersion into the Balearic Sea by means of a competition with photography and video as its main artistic disciplines.

 What is your vision?

-The first edition of MARE followed the classic format of a competition, with digital underwater photography as its main discipline.
 Photography is an ideal vehicle to show the hidden beauty of the sea, with its vast palette of colours and light.
-It also allows us to document species and habitats, providing us with essential information about their state of conservation.See 2020 Contest
+It also allows us to document species and habitats, providing us with essential information about their state of conservation.Check editions